 - Employers conduct an individualized assessment if criminal history is discovered during a background check (e.g., Austin, San Francisco, Los Angeles).

-- Employers advise the applicant the reason for their decision to not hire if it includes criminal history information (e.g., Chicago, Portland, San Francisco, Seattle, Washington, DC).
+- Employers advise the candidate the reason for their decision to not hire if it includes criminal history information (e.g., Chicago, Portland, San Francisco, Seattle, Washington, DC).

-- Employers provide a specific amount of time to allow the applicant to review and respond to criminal history information discovered as a result of a background check (e.g., Philadelphia, San Francisco).
+- Employers provide a specific amount of time to allow the candidate to review and respond to criminal history information discovered as a result of a background check (e.g., Philadelphia, San Francisco).

 - Employers provide disclosures about the law (e.g., Philadelphia, San Francisco, Washington, DC).